ug3p141/Paper2Code/README.md

 ```

 ### Using Open Source Models with vLLM
-If you encounter any issues installing vLLM, please refer to the [official vllm repository](https://github.com/vllm-project/vllm).
+- If you encounter any issues installing vLLM, please refer to the [official vLLM repository](https://github.com/vllm-project/vllm).
+- The default model is `deepseek-ai/DeepSeek-Coder-V2-Lite-Instruct`.

 ```bash
 pip install vllm